 - Early on in the film, Red has some slapstick time trying to get a trunk out of storage from a high spot

 - Prior to the wedding at the center of the film, Red (and 2 other characters) are getting Mike Ryan’s opinion on their tuxedos.
-Unlike the other two, who have rented their tuxedos, Red has borrowed his from a magician, leading to the expected misfires from the magical tuxedo.
-It’s an extended bit, which I’ve seen before (notably by Curly Howard of the Three Stooges in Loco Boy Makes Good) — but I’ve never seen it funnier!
+Unlike the other two, who have rented their tuxedos, Red has borrowed his from a magician.
+This leads to the expected misfires from the magical tuxedo.
+It’s an extended bit, which I’ve seen before (notably by Curly Howard of the Three Stooges in Loco Boy Makes Good).
+But I’ve never seen it funnier!
 I was literally laughing out loud watching it.

 There’s a tragic moment that occurs roughly two-thirds of the way through the movie, that I don’t want to spoil for people who haven’t seen the movie; and it’s up to Red Skelton to break the sad news to young Dr. Kildare.
 The remainder of the movie deals with the young doctor trying to deal with the consequences of that news.

-In all, I thoroughly enjoyed Dr. Kildare’s Wedding Day, and I recommend it highly — in addition to Red, there are excellent performances by the entire cast, and my children and I enjoyed watching it together.
+In all, I thoroughly enjoyed Dr. Kildare’s Wedding Day.
+I recommend it highly.
+In addition to Red, there are excellent performances by the entire cast.
+My children and I enjoyed watching it together.
 At the moment, it’s not available on DVD, sadly.

 Update: it is now available for streaming on Amazon Prime, for those who have that service.
 To my knowledge, it’s still not available on DVD or Blue-Ray, however.
 If anyone knows otherwise, feel free to contact me and I’ll cheerfully update the page.